nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 Avenue the perfume of Djer-kiss, Fougère, and Brown Skin.

-“These heah New York gals kain most sartainly wear some moh clothes,” thought Jake, “jest as nifty as them French gals.” ...
+“These heah New York gals kain most sartainly wear some moh clothes,” thought Jake, “jest as nifty as them French gals.”<span class="three-dots"></span>

-Twilight was enveloping the Belt, merging its life into a soft blue-black symphony....
-The animation subsided into a moment’s pause, a muffled, tremulous soul-stealing note ... then electric lights flared everywhere, flooding the scene with dazzling gold.
+Twilight was enveloping the Belt, merging its life into a soft blue-black symphony.<span class="three-dots"></span>The animation subsided into a moment’s pause, a muffled, tremulous soul-stealing note<span class="three-dots"></span>then electric lights flared everywhere, flooding the scene with dazzling gold.

 ::: {.small-break}